Cheryl Young

 Let me share my own story with you in the hope you do not repeat the same mistakes I made choosing a paddle when deciding to start playing pickleball.

 I fell in love with pickleball the very first time I was introduced to it at my daughter’s grade 7 “show the parents around” day.
 I knew instantly that I could enjoy this sport and work around my arthritic knee.
 I had been a skier, runner, tennis and volleyball player but had come to a bit of a standstill in sports due to arthritis.
-Pickleball lit me up and excited me to embark on learning this new game.
+Pickleball lit me up and I was excited to embark on learning this new game.

 I started playing at the local recreation centre where the organizer was able to lend new players like me a spare paddle to play with.
 In hindsight, these were cast off paddles from other players, probably cracked, but what did I know?
 After attending these drop-ins for a while, I saw that a lot of the players seemed to be playing with a Head paddle purchased at Canadian Tire for $80, so I thought that is what I should buy too.
-I played with that paddle for 2 years, not realizing there was anything different or better.
+I played with that paddle type (three paddles) for 2 years, not realizing there was anything different or better.
 It was okay….and it was “banger ball” that everyone played in those early days of the game anyhow.
 The paddle seemed fine.
 Again, what did I know?

 As my game improved, a friend asked me why I was playing with such a low quality paddle.
 He handed me his Paddletek paddle to try, and I could not believe the difference between his and what I had been using.
 Right away, the main difference I experienced was in the control and the power that his paddle offered.